aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

 ## Core Security Concepts
 - **Authentication**: The process of verifying who a person is.
 - **Authorization**: Granting access to resources based on permissions.
-- **Biometrics** (e.g., fingerprints, palm scan, eye scan) Physical characteristics for identity verification.
+- **Biometrics**: (e.g., fingerprints, palm scan, eye scan) Physical characteristics for identity verification.
 - **Encryption**: Protects data by converting it into an unreadable format.
 - **Security Controls**: Safeguards (technical, physical, administrative) used to protect systems and data from threats.